 <explanation in narrative about how the pieces come together goes here>

-Health Industry Transition Map (T-Map)
+HSPC-driven Health Industry Transition Map (T-Map)

-2018 HSPC Roadmap – Executive Summary

 Future State Vision

 Describe the agreed-upon future state, elaborating on the bullets that were agreed to in the roadmap.
 Clarify the role of HSPC in realizing this vision, and how the scope/breadth of the future state were curtailed based upon those areas that HSPC felt we could add value to.